Azure/ResourceModules/modules/authorization/policy-exemption/README.md

 ## Notes

-### Module Pre-requisites

-Policy Exemptions have a dependency on Policy Assignments being applied before creating an exemption.

 ### Module Usage Guidance

 In general, most of the resources under the `Microsoft.Authorization` namespace allows deploying resources at multiple scopes (management groups, subscriptions, resource groups).
 The `main.bicep` root module is simply an orchestrator module that targets sub-modules for different scopes as seen in the parameter usage section.
 All sub-modules for this namespace have folders that represent the target scope.
 For example, if the orchestrator module in the [root](main.bicep) needs to target 'subscription' level scopes.
 It will look at the relative path ['/subscription/main.bicep'](./subscription/main.bicep) and use this sub-module for the actual deployment, while still passing the same parameters from the root module.